nikitakapitan/transformers/README.rst

 - choose [DEMO]Translate.ipynb

 By executing all cells you will connect to your google drive (a place where the model will search for weights **multi30k_model_final.pt**)
-​
-134
-Note: Due to random batch, you won't see the exact same sentences as above, but the quality should remain the same.

 Then please define your own phrase inside **YOUR_GERMAN_SENTENCE**

 Finally, you will see the English translation as the output.